trigun0x2/ethereum-deployment-checklist/README.md

 - [ ] Verify code on Etherscan (optional)
 - [ ] Launch official Dapp
 - [ ] Launch PR (blog, twitter, etc.)

-Feel free to make PRs for things I may have missed.